Abstracted-Labs/saturn-sdk/docs/pages/voting.md

 });
 ```

-In the examples above, `saturn` is an instance of the `Saturn` class, and we assume that you have already connected to the Polkadot network and have a valid multisig ID and call hash.
-The `vote` function is used to cast a vote in favor or against a specific multisig call, while the `withdrawVote` function is used to cancel a previous vote.
+In the examples above, `saturn` is an instance of the `Saturn` class.
+We are assuming that you have already connected to the Polkadot network and have a valid multisig ID and call hash.
+The `vote` function is used to cast a vote in favor or against a specific multisig call, while the `withdrawVote` function is used to retract a previous vote.

-### Example
+## Practical Example

-This is a real example that can be found on our `/example` app.
+Below is an example from our `/example` app, demonstrating how to submit a vote.

 ```typescript
 const handleVoteSubmit = async (votingCallHash: string) => {